Tinche/uapi/docs/handlers.md

 Flask, Quart and Django add a `text/html` content type by default.
 ```

-A longer equivalent, with the added benefit of being able to specify response headers, is returning the {py:class}`NoContent <uapi.status.NoContent>` response explicitly.
+A longer equivalent, with the added benefit of being able to specify response headers, is returning the {class}`NoContent <uapi.status.NoContent>` response explicitly.

 ```python
 from uapi.status import NoContent